lxschwalb/Genny/README.md

 **Descending (Red):**
 The first note of each bar is played at the maximum velocity, and linearly decreases so that the last note is played at the minimum velocity.

-The top button in the 5th column ssets whether black keys are included or nor.
+The top button in the 5th column ssets whether black keys are included or not.
 When they are included you can make more emotionally complex sounds, but when they are excluded you are guaranteed that every note is in CMaj/Amin.

 The 3 cyan buttons just below set the octave of the notes.